 Living in France, it’s impossible not to be drawn into the delicious world of French gastronomy.
 Standing at the market the other day, the French man beside me declared, “Well…the French only talk about la bouffe (food).”
 This, I know to be true.

-In my two years of life in France, I’ve become, dare I say, rather knowledgeable about French pâtisseries and French cheese.
+In my almost four years of life in France, I’ve become, dare I say, rather knowledgeable about French pâtisseries and French cheese.
 Perhaps what this really means is that I can clearly admit to having savoured an inordinate amount of French pâtisseries and an equal amount and variety of French cheese.
 And, I’m always up for trying something new that catches my eye at the fromagerie!
 Don’t forget, if you read my post on French cheeses, that there are over 300 varieties and some people claim up to 1000!

 I leaned over and started up a conversation.